Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 ### Years of release
 The sales trend is increasing up to 2008 where there is the maximum peak for the games released in that year.
-In the all time bestseller videogames for global sales there are 8 Nintendo's videogames and 3 videogames cross platforms ("Call of duty" series).
+In the all time bestseller videogames for global sales there are 8 Nintendo's videogames, 4 videogames cross platforms ("Call of duty" series and GTA 5).
 Considering that more recently released video games sell more than older ones, it is interesting to find that in this classification there are 2 videogames of 80's (Tetris and Super Mario Bros) and 1 videogame of 90's (Pokemon Red/Pokemon Blue).

 ##  6th Generation (PS2, GameCube, Xbox)

 In the 6h Generation the main consoles were PS2 (Sony), Gamecube (Nintendo) and Xbox (Microsoft).
-In this generation the most selling platform was the Playstation 2 with 112k videogames sold (where the all generation sold 153k units), which was also the one with more videogame playable (61% of all videogame developed in the generation).
+In this generation the most selling platform was the Playstation 2 with 112k videogames sold (where the all generation sold 153k units), which was also the one with more videogame playable (2k units).

 The largest market is North America, followed by Europe.